 For most new hikers and backpackers, including myself, we begin by learning more about sleep systems and the lingo and terminology.
 The first time you see an R-value the system makes very little sense as it has no direct correlation to the outside temperatures if you aren’t in the home insulation market.

-The R-value of your sleeping mat will be what makes your nights enjoyable and relaxing for high-quality sleep, or cold and restless when those spring freezes hit.
+The R-value of your sleeping mat will make your nights enjoyable and relaxing for high-quality sleep or cold and restless when those spring freezes hit.

 What is an R-value Anyway?